welentsai/functionalProgrammingInTS/Tutorial.md

 > land on f ( t b ) , not t ( f b) , the f and t come out the other way around

+# The Do Notation

+- Understanding monads is key to understanding the Do notation

+- The Do notation is similar to sequenceT and sequenceS in the sense that you need to provide it an instance.

+- The difference is, sequences require the instance to be of the Apply type (ap + map) while Do requires a Monad type (ap + map + chain + of).